Coconut Pecan Carrot Cake

-Preheat the oven to 350°F. Coat a 9 x 13-inch baking dish with spray, oil or butter and set aside.
+Preheat oven to 350°F. Coat a 9- by 13-inch baking dish with spray, oil or butter and set aside.

-In a medium bowl, whisk together flour, wheat germ (if using), baking powder, baking soda, cinnamon, and salt.
+In a bowl, whisk together flour, wheat germ, baking powder, baking soda, cinnamon and salt.

-Combine applesauce, honey, and maple syrup with an electric mixer in a large bowl.
-Add egg whites and egg(s) and beat at medium speed for 1 minutes.
+Combine applesauce, honey and maple syrup with an electric mixer in a large bowl.
+Add egg whites and egg(s) and beat at medium speed for 1 minute.
 Add vanilla and orange zest and beat just to combine.

-Stir the flour mixture into the applesauce mixture just until no streaks of flour remain.
-Fold in carrots, nuts, coconut and currants (if using).
+Stir flour mixture into applesauce mixture just until no streaks of flour remain.
+Fold in carrots, nuts, coconut and currants.

-Pour the batter into the baking dish and spread evenly.
+Pour batter into the baking dish and spread evenly.
 Bake for 45 to 50 minutes, or until the cake is golden brown and a toothpick inserted into the center comes out clean.

 Note 2: Sprinkling toasted coconut and/or arranging toasted pecan halves on top of the frosting makes a pretty presentation.
 If you are serving a large crowd, make two cakes and layer frosting between them.

 Recipe by, PCC Cooks instructor